Memphis Truck Accident Lawyer

 Trucking accidents are almost always catastrophic.
 The days following the accident, trucking companies and their insurers begin working quickly to reduce their liabilities.
 They may visit the accident site and erase evidence that could be critical to your case.
 They may also put pressure on you to accept a settlement now while you are still recovering.

-Never sign anything without first speaking to an experienced Memphis truck accident lawyer.
+Never sign anything without first speaking to an experienced Memphis personal injury lawyer.
 At Rainwater, Holt & Sexton, we know how to negotiate these cases for our injured clients aggressively.

 Here are more reasons to hire an attorney after your truck accident: